GET HELP NOW

 STEP 4.
 Start your treatment program that day.
 Begin to get your life back.

-Accessibility Since 2003, we have provided rapid access to addiction treatment for opioids (RAAM) in the community.
+Accessibility Since 2003, we have provided rapid access to addiction treatment for opioids (RAAM delivery model) in the community.
 Our clinics assess 98% of people on the same day that they present at the clinic to see if they are eligible for our treatment programs.
 New patients are started on medication that same day.
 Flexible hours (evening and Saturday mornings) ensure easy access our programs.

 Integration 94% are connected with high-quality medical and psychosocial services such as CASON and QUEST CHC.
 In partnership with different community agencies, Segue Clinic has brought the Smart Recovery initiative to the Niagara Region.
 We will also connect you to the closest partner pharmacy which dispenses Methadone and Suboxone.
 This partnership will ensure the best hours of access, (including on-call access between the pharmacy and the physician if needed), as well as ensure high quality of care and convenience.